-Non-equity incentive compensation plans are designed to reward our executive officers for their performance as measured against key corporate goals and objectives.
-During fiscal 2020, Messrs.
-Mirchandani and Carolan each participated in the Commvault Annual Incentive Plan (the "Fiscal 2020 AIP") pursuant to which participants were eligible to earn a cash bonus based on our achievement of corporate financial goals and, for select participants, an evaluation of individual performance (management by objective or "MBOs").
-Mr. Mirchandani's fiscal 2020 target annual cash bonus opportunity was based 100% on our corporate financial performance, while Mr. Carolan's target annual cash bonus opportunity was based 80% on our corporate financial performance and 20% on his individual MBOs.
+During fiscal 2021, Messrs.
+Mirchandani, Carolan and Di Blasio each participated in the Commvault Annual Incentive Plan (the "Fiscal 2021 AIP") pursuant to which participants were eligible to earn a cash bonus based on our achievement of preestablished corporate financial goals and, for Messrs.
+Carolan and Di Blasio, an evaluation of individual performance (management by objective or "MBOs").
+Mr. Mirchandani's fiscal 2021 target annual cash bonus opportunity was based entirely on our corporate financial performance, while Messrs.
+Carolan and Di Blasio's target annual cash bonus opportunity was based 80% on our corporate financial performance and 20% on their individual MBOs.